-The view is better than the last, which offered a narrow albeit tall window in the tiny bedroom and something similar in the living room, glass sliding open horizontally and locked in place by metal brackets of a sort, and further secured by a bar slipped inside the frame.
+The view is better than the last, which offered a narrow albeit tall window in the tiny bedroom and something similar in the living room, glass sliding open horizontally and locked in place by metal brackets of a sort, further secured by a bar slipped inside the frame.
 It was an expansive window all things considered, facing a sooty red brick wall, giving one the sense of being housed in a correctional institution.

 This place is a step up, by a hair.

 “What else?”
-I ask, skeptical about the fit of a futon and dinette, much less three bookcases and their contents which is the point of it all – this move, these particulars – a room for reading, a life for reading.
+I ask, skeptical about the fit of a futon and dinette, much less three bookcases and their contents, which is the point of it all – this move, these particulars – a room for reading, a life for reading.

 And for the pen.

-Having seen both options in this building, not to mention three others in this neighborhood with access to the Red Line as I had requested, she makes no attempt to conceal her annoyance; no doubt she is sorry she agreed to this favor, extending a service for a small fee at the coaxing of a mutual friend.
+Having seen both options in the building, not to mention three others in this neighborhood with access to the Red Line as I requested, she makes no attempt to conceal her annoyance; no doubt she is sorry she agreed to this favor, extending a service for a small fee at the coaxing of a mutual friend.

-I have been unsuccessful in my own forays into three affordable areas; I am desperate to feel resettled, to act on the dream at last, to plant myself and my few possessions along with the truest source of my wealth: Proust, Zola, Rimbaud; Colette and Dumas; Miller in the worn paperback I have taken to bed for more than a decade; Dostoevsky and Gogol; my mother’s red leather volumes of Shakespeare’s plays; my father’s “Leaves of Grass,” which is all that I have of him since his death.
+I have been unsuccessful in my own forays into three affordable areas; I am desperate to feel resettled, to act on the dream at last, to plant myself and my few possessions along with the truest source of my wealth: Proust, Zola, Rimbaud; Colette and Dumas; Miller in the worn paperback I have taken to bed for more than a decade; Dostoevsky and Gogol; my mother’s red leather volumes of Shakespeare’s plays; my father’s “Leaves of Grass,” which is all that I have of him since his tragic passing.

 “There’s one more possibility.
 Near Kendall.
 It’s in an old house, a bit rundown.
 A longer walk to the T, but closer to the Charles.
 And there’s more space in the living area.”